-Here we will compile a Glossary to demystify some of the terms associated with Neighbourhood Planning.
+Here we try to demystify some of the terms associated with Neighbourhood Planning.

 We try not to use acronyms and jargon but there may be some unfamiliar terms.

 |AONB||Area of Outstanding Natural Beauty – an area of countryside in England, Wales or Northern Ireland which has been designated for conservation due to its significant landscape value.
 Areas are designated in recognition of their national importance, by the relevant public body, e.g. Natural England.
 An AONB enjoys levels of protection from development similar to those of UK National Parks, but unlike National Parks do not have their own independent governing authorities or planning powers.
 They also differ from National Parks in their more limited opportunities for extensive outdoor recreation.|

 |Conservation area||In the United Kingdom, the term conservation area nearly always applies to an area (usually urban or the core of a village) considered worthy of preservation or enhancement because of its special architectural or historic interest.
 The current legislation in England and Wales, the Planning (Listed Buildings and Conservation Areas) Act 1990 (Section 69 and 70), defines the quality of a conservation area as being: “the character or appearance of which it is desirable to preserve or enhance”.
 More than 9,600 have been designated in England.|

 |Habitat Regulations Assessment||An examination of the potential impact of proposals within a Plan on internationally designated wildlife sites.
 Abbreviated to HRA.|

 |Housing need||A test or appraisal of the needs of the existing population requiring housing.
 This includes people who may have left the community in the last 5 years because of a lack of suitable housing or those living within the community who may have a housing need within the next 5 years, typically young people living at home or older residents who wish to move into smaller or adapted homes.|